MMathisLab/FreelyMovingVR4Mice/docs/DeveloperGuide.md

 ## Goverance

-This reposity is maintained by the Mathis Lab.
+This repository is maintained by the Mathis Lab.

 ### Core Development Team